EmmaB/try_programming/chapters/getting_started.md

 # Getting started
 \label{cha:a_chapter}

-This book accompanies the Try Programming for Publishers course which has been commissioned by the Oxford Publishing Group and which is next running on 20th January 2015 in Oxford, UK.
-However, you can read it on its own: it contains every single instruction you need to write and publish a Ruby on Rails application.
-So let's get started.
+This book will accompany the Try Programming for Publishers course which has been commissioned by the Oxford Publishing Group and which is running on 20th January 2015 in Oxford, UK.
+After the course has run, you'll be able to access the course materials here.

+To be notified when the course materials are available, sign up to our newsletter.
+Email info@bibliocloud.com with the subject "Newsletter" and you'll be added.